ripleycleghorn/msdv-data-structures/wa_02/README.md

     var addressesLong = content.split("<\/b><br \/>", 53);
 ## Step 4: Clean data
 This returned an array of 53 items, where each item was a rather large block of text.
 The positive side was that every item started with the address, so all I needed to do was chop off the proceeding text.
 This was fairly easy to do given that every item followed the pattern of "address" + ",".
-So I used a method the substring() to delete the characters following the first commma for every item.
+So I used the method substring() to delete the characters following the first commma for every item.
 I also trimmed any white space that came before or after the address.

     addressesLong.forEach(item => {
         var address = '';
-        address = item.substring(0, item.indexOf(','));
+        address = item.substring(0, item.indexOf(',')).trim();
-        address = address.trim();
         addressesShort.push(address);
     });